 How to: Use Notifications with the Scheduler Event

-This example demonstrates how to use the Notifications Module together with the Event class from the business class library and the Scheduler Module.
+This example demonstrates how to use the Notifications and Scheduler Modules together with the Event class from the business class library.
 The example is also applicable to a custom Event descendant.

 - If you prefer to watch a video rather than walk through these step-by-step instructions, visit the corresponding tutorial on the DevExpress YouTube Channel: DevExpress XAF: Notifications.
 You can also see the functionality demonstrated here in the EF Demo (Code First) installed with XAF.
-By default, the EF Demo (Code First) application is installed in %PUBLIC%\Documents\DevExpress Demos 19.1\Components\eXpressApp Framework\EFDemoCodeFirst.
+By default, the EF Demo (Code First) application is installed in %PUBLIC%\Documents\DevExpress Demos 20.1\Components.NET Core Desktop Libraries\eXpressApp Framework\EFDemoCodeFirst.

 - Mobile applications do not support the Notifications and Scheduler Module, so the approach described in this topic cannot be implemented in the Mobile platform.
 Refer to the How to send push notifications to the XAF Mobile application using Azure Notifications Hub KB article to learn how to use push notifications in your Mobile application.

 To enable the Notifications feature, add three modules to the corresponding projects of your solution, as shown below.

 Add the NotificationsModule to your Module project.

 The Event business class has the Reminder property, which is hidden by default (this is done to preserve the Event Detail View layouts in existing applications).
 Run the Model Editor and adjust the Event_DetailView layout to make this property visible (see View Items Layout Customization).
 If you use a custom Event descendant, you should make the Reminder property visible in the descendant's Detail View too.